Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

-and the summation is oven all SNe and observations obtained between phases $-11$ and $+12$ days.
-The term $\sigma_\mathrm{intr}$ was added so that the reduced $\chi^2$ of the fit was one.
+We assumed that the evolution of the intrinsic colors indexes with the stretch-corrected phase is the same for all SNe.
+Under this assumption the offsets between color curves of the different SNe arise from different dust extinction in the host galaxies and possibly from intrinsic color scatter.
+The offset should also be a function of the decline rate parameter $\Delta M_{15}$ because the slope of the "luminosity -- LC shape" relation in $V$ and the NIR bands is different.
+Thus, the observed $V-X$ color curves of each SN were corrected by

-After the first iteration we noted that 4 SNe had color curves significantly deviating from the rest.
-SNe 2002dj, 2006le, 2006lf and 2008gp were all too blue at all epochs.
-The final parameters were estimated without using these SNe.
-The coefficients of the best-fit polynomials, $R_{(V-X)}$, $a_{(V-X)}$ and the weighted standard deviation around the fit are shown in Table~\ref{t:vnir}.
-They were derived from 22 LCs of 20 SNe with $\Delta M_{15}$ and $E(B-V)$ in the ranges $0.79\div1.55$ mag and $-0.05\div+0.16$ mag, respectively.
-The corrected color curves up to phases +45 days and the best fits are shown in Fig.~\ref{f:vnir}, for clarity omitting the error bars.
+where $X$ is either $J$ or $H$, and $R_{(V-X)}=R_V-R_X$ and $a_{(V-X)}=a_V-a_X$ were computed from the $R$ and $a$ coefficients determined from the Hubble diagram fits.
+The corrected $(V-X)^\ast$ curves between phases $-12$ and $+12$ days were stacked together and weighted least-squares fit with third-order polynomial function was performed.
+Intrinsic scatter term $\sigma_\mathrm{intr}$ was also added in quadrature to all uncertainties so that the reduced $\chi^2$ of the fit was one.

-One can see that the derived $R_{(V-X)}$ parameters are smaller than what can be expected.
-From the Hubble diagram analyses we estimated $R_V\simeq1.9$ and $R_{J/H}\simeq0.3$, and thus $R_{(V-X)}$ should be around 1.6.
-However, given the small range of $E(B-V)$ and the relatively large scatter, the sensitivity to $R_{(V-X)}$ is not very good.
-We also note that the primary goal was to derive the un-reddened loci, the scatter around them and the dependence on $\Delta M_{15}$ for the purpose of estimating the $V-J$ and $V-H$ color excesses between phases $-11$ and +12 days.
-Ideally, in deriving the loci one should use individual $R_{(V-X)}$ parameters for each SN, e.g. as in \cite{2014ApJ...789...32B}, but the use of common value for these low-reddened SNe should have small effect on the final result.
+After the first iteration it was noted that four SNe had color curves significantly deviating from the rest.
+SNe 2002dj, 2006le, 2006lf and 2008gp were all too blue at all epochs and were excluded from the analysis.
+The final sample consisted of 22 LCs of 20 SNe with $\Delta M_{15}$ and $E(B-V)_\mathrm{obs}$ in the ranges $0.82\div1.56$ mag and $-0.05\div+0.16$ mag, respectively.
+The coefficients of the best-fit polynomial function, the inferred intrinsic scatter and the weighted standard deviation around the fit are shown in Table~\ref{t:vnir}.
+The corrected color curves up to phases +45 days and the best fits are shown in Fig.~\ref{f:vnir}.